Campus life

 University of Victoria Students' Society (UVSS)

 The University of Victoria Students' Society (UVSS) is a non-profit organization run by students, for students that provides key services and events.
-The UVSS also represents undergraduate students to university administration and external stakeholders on issues such as affordable post-secondary education, accessibility, sustainability, public transit, affordable housing, sexualized violence and mental health.
+The UVSS represents undergraduate students to university administration and external stakeholders on issues such as affordable post-secondary education, harm reduction, accessibility, sustainability, public transit, affordable housing, sexualized violence and mental health.

 The UVSS also operates a wide array of services and businesses out of the Student Union Building (SUB), including: